 You can use the same method for the drawers:

-If your dresser is small and you normally lump socks and underwear together, use dividers in the drawer to separate these items.
+If your dresser is small and you normally lump socks and underwear together, using dividers will solve the problem.

 No room in the dresser for these things?

-Consider small boxes or small clear containers for them that can be labeled and put on the shelf of your closet.
+Consider small boxes or small clear containers that can be labeled and put on the shelf of your closet.

 If you are tired of trying to remember what drawer houses which clothing, add a label to the drawers.
 A few label ideas: undergarments, gym clothes, t-shirts.